12 Mighty Orphans

 Story & Plot Summary: 12 Mighty Orphans

-Quick Plot Summary: 12 Mighty Orphans is a History, Drama, Action film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2021, 12 Mighty Orphans is a History, Drama, Action film directed by Ty Roberts.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Luke Wilson.

 Story Breakdown